You were heading to the Nascar Hall of Fame on Martin Luther King Jr. Boulevard in Charlotte, North Carolina when another driver rear-ended you. You

 Driving Under the Influence

 With modern technology like cell phones and Uber, it’s easier than ever to avoid driving while impaired.
 There’s just no excuse.
-If you’ve been injured by someone else’s reckless behavior on the road, including driving under the influence of drugs and alcohol, then you may be able to pursue damages from the guilty party – even if they’re facing criminal charges as well.
+Suppose you’ve been injured by someone else’s reckless behavior on the road, including driving under the influence of drugs and alcohol.
+In that case, you may be able to pursue damages from the guilty party – even if they’re facing criminal charges as well.

-In North Carolina, speeding was cited as a contributing factor in a quarter of all 2019 traffic fatalities, and it was similarly associated with one-third of 2018 traffic fatalities in South Carolina.
+In North Carolina, speeding was cited as a contributing factor in a quarter of all 2019 traffic fatalities.
+It was similarly associated with one-third of 2018 traffic fatalities in South Carolina.
 It’s no surprise that speeding is consistently cited as a top cause of car accidents, year in and year out.
 Driving too fast limits your reaction time and ability to react to unexpected events or obstacles.
-Higher speeds also increased the likelihood of serious or even catastrophic damage in the event of a collision.
+Higher speeds also increased the likelihood of severe or even catastrophic damage in the event of a collision.

 It’s also important to note that speeding doesn’t just pertain to posted speed limits.
-Drivers can also be held liable if they are driving too fast for suboptimal conditions, including heavy traffic, bad weather, poor road conditions and low visibility.
+Drivers can also be held liable if they drive too fast for suboptimal conditions, including heavy traffic, bad weather, poor road conditions, and low visibility.

 Aggressive or Reckless Driving

-Although it’s difficult to assign specific statistics to this category due to the way traffic accidents are reported and classified, most people have had the unfortunate experience of dealing with aggressive drivers.
-Whether these drivers are targeting a specific person on the roadway or just driving unsafely in general, they pose a significant risk to all drivers.
+Although it’s challenging to assign specific statistics to this category due to how traffic accidents are reported and classified, most people have had the unfortunate experience of dealing with aggressive drivers.
+Whether these drivers target a specific person on the roadway or just driving unsafely in general, they pose a significant risk to all drivers.
 Some common instances of reckless driving include: